zinhoo/image-mRNA-prognostic-model/README.md

 Downloading whole-slide tissue images
 -----
-Except image data, gene expression data, and somatic mutation data are already included in this project.
+Gene expression data, and somatic mutation data are already included in this project.
 Image data are not included because of its huge size (about 310GB), but the computed image features are included.

 If you'd like to download the data from the Genomic Data Commons (GDC), you first need to install [GDC data transfer tool](https://gdc.cancer.gov/access-data/gdc-data-transfer-tool).
 Once installed, go to the directory, "imageAndClinicalInfo/images", open a command window in this folder, and download the image data using the following command:
 "gdc-client download -m ../gdc_manifest_20161130_195535.txt"